jhoerr/cloudmesh-manual/docs-source/source/windows/windows-broken-make.md

 $ cat ~/.ssh/id_rsa.pub
 ```

-and ppload the key to
+and upload the key to

 * <https://github.com/settings/keys>